Gladys Egan: Continuing work at Biograph, 19081913

 Egan's number of roles at Biograph steadily declined after 1912.
-Although there may have been other reasons for her reduced screen work at the company, that same year Mary Pickford introduced Director Griffith to 19-year-old Lillian Gish and to her sister Dorothy, who was four and a half years younger than her sibling.
-The sisters were described at the time as looking younger than their chronological ages, especially Lillian.
+Although there may have been other reasons for her reduced screen work at the company, that same year Mary Pickford introduced Director Griffith to 19-year-old Lillian Gish and her sister Dorothy, who was four-and-a-half years younger than her sibling.
+Each of the sisters was described at the time as looking younger than her age, especially Lillian.
 On her first visit to Biograph in June 1912, she reportedly convinced the studio's casting director that she was only 16 years old, not 19.
-After meeting the "Gish girls", Griffith soon assigned them co-starring roles in his production An Unseen Enemy, released in September 1912.
-Their casting in subsequent Biograph films and the sisters' rising popularity with theater audiences may account, at least in part, for Egan's declining number of roles in company productions.
+After meeting the "Gish girls," Griffith soon assigned them co-starring roles in his production An Unseen Enemy, released in September 1912.
+Their casting in subsequent Biograph films, as well as their rising popularity with theater audiences, may account, at least in part, for Egan's declining number of roles in company productions.
 The arrival of Lillian and Dorothy likely reduced Egan's opportunities too of getting more substantial roles at Biograph as she entered her teenage years.